 Why the Stock Market Matters

 For the United States, the stock market is a key driver of the economy and key wealth builder for tens of millions of Americans, whether they’re middle class or stinking rich.
 When you buy shares of, say, Facebook or Microsoft, you become a shareholder.
 You get a little skin in the game.
-Many investors enter the stock market by way of their retirement plans like 401(k)s and individual retirement accounts (IRAs).

 For companies, the stock market allows them an efficient way to raise capital (money) so they can grow and prosper.
 The stock market is used to gauge and track the country’s general economic health.
 And the stock market has grown to become a reflection of our collective dreams, fears, and hopes.